 The College has continued our work with Project Moxie to analyze the local housing market, assess employee housing demand, and crunch numbers on the financial feasibility of a variety of approaches available to address employee housing concerns.
 Each of the three prongs described above will be used to tackle the issue from a unique angle.

 In December of 2021 the FLC Board of Trustees and FLC Foundation Board each committed to providing a $500,000 investment in a mortgage down payment assistance program, so a total commitment of $1,000,000.
-Staff is working with a steering committee and the Attorney General’s Office to implement this program through an external qualified lending organization in a way that will provide the most benefit for current and future employees without excluding access to other funding assistance that is available in the region.
-The purpose of the program is to benefit qualifying Fort Lewis College faculty and staff with the goal of supporting attainable home ownership.
+The purpose of this program is to support attainable home ownership for qualifying Fort Lewis College faculty and staff.
+Find more information about the Mortgage Assistance Program.